K-12 Funding – English Language Learning (ELL)

 School districts must comply with the Form 1701: Student Data Collection Completion Instructions when submitting ELL student claims to the Ministry.

-The Ministry of Education will provide school districts with a report identifying those students who have already received five years of ELL and therefore would not qualify for the additional funding.
+The Ministry of Education and Child Care will provide school districts with a report identifying those students who have already received five years of ELL and therefore would not qualify for the additional funding.